dnsimple/dnsimple-support/content/articles/email-forwarding.md

 ## Have more questions?

-For additional questions, or if you need any assistance with email forwards, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help
+For additional questions, or if you need any assistance with email forwards, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.